What is breast MRI?

 - May have metallic fragments anywhere in your body

-- Have tattoos or permanent eye liner
+- Have tattoos or permanent eye makeup

 - Ever had a bullet wound